-Source: EUROSTUDENT IV, F.7 and OECD (2010a, table B5.3).
-No data: SI.
-No data for public support as share of total income: IT.
+$Source: \verb|EUROSTUDENT| IV, F.7.
+No data: IT (public support as share of total income), SI.$

 EUROSTUDENT Question(s): 3.1 Who do you live with during the study term/semester (Monday until Friday)?, 3.5 What is the average monthly income at your disposal from the following sources?, 3.6 What are your average monthly expenses for the following needs?